 The natural charm of this place is such that you won’t be able to resist it for too long.
 Pahalgam is also famous for being the starting point of Amarnath Yatra (trip) in which lakhs of devotees participate annually.

 The mountain trails of Pahalgam run towards the Amarnath cave which is the abode of Lord Shiva and a significant pilgrimage site for the Hindus.
 Parallel to it runs the Lidder river which is just too gorgeous to avoid.

 Months between March to November are the best to visit Pahalgam because the climate is great to wander and explore the place.

-While the whole year is great to plan a visit Pahalgam, if winter months don't suit you then avoid travelling between December and January, amid an extremely cold climate.
+While the whole year is great to plan a visit to Pahalgam, if winter months don't suit you then avoid traveling between December and January, amid an extremely cold climate.
 It can be risky as you might have to face blocked roads due to heavy snowfall.

-Set at an altitude of 2100 meters above the sea level, Pahalgam remained an unexplored place by the outer world for a considerable time and this way, it guarded its mesmerizing beauty.
+Set at an altitude of 2100 meters above sea level, Pahalgam remained an unexplored place by the outer world for a considerable time, and this way, it guarded its mesmerizing beauty.

 For many centuries, Pahalgam tended to the nomadic and cattle owners who would often visit the place so that their cattle could graze in its green pastures.
 Due to this reason, Pahalgam was also referred to as the Valley of Shepherds.

 Shifting the focus to the political scenario, Pahalgam being a part of Kashmir, always experienced the after-effects of the political changes that took place here.
 Historians claim that Hindus ruled in Kashmir for a very long period beginning from the 11th century.
 In the mid of the 16th century, it was invaded by many Mughal emperors.
 The most significant among them was the celebrated Mughal emperor Akbar.